-Energy therapies employ electromagnetism, electrical currents, and other forms of energy to help alleviate pain produced by conditions such as foraminal stenosis.
-Keep in mind that alternative treatments such as energy therapy, while enjoying a loyal (if relatively small) following, are unproven scientifically.
+Energy therapies employ electromagnetism, electrical currents and other forms of energy to help alleviate pain produced by conditions such as foraminal stenosis.
+Although some patients report experiencing relief from energy therapy, there is debate among the medical community about the effectiveness of these treatments.
 Some forms of energy therapy include:

-- Magnets – This technique uses magnetically infused patches, disks, shoe insoles, bracelets, necklaces, and mattress pads to, in theory, balance the magnetic fields that some say occur naturally within the bloodstream.
-Proponents posit that magnets can change the way nerve cells function, blocking pain signals to the brain.
-While some preliminary research suggests that magnets might be effective for some people, no hard evidence exists to support the efficacy of magnets as pain relievers.
+- Magnets.
+This technique uses magnetically infused patches, disks, shoe insoles, bracelets, necklaces and mattress pads in attempt to balance the magnetic fields that some say occur naturally within the bloodstream.
+The belief is that magnets can change the way nerve cells function, blocking pain signals to the brain.
+While some preliminary research suggests that magnets might be effective for some people, no conclusive evidence exists to support the effectiveness of magnets as pain relievers.

-- Ultrasound – This is a deep-heating method that ostensibly improves the ability of connective tissue, such as tendons, ligaments and cartilage, to perform.
-It’s often used in conjunction with a stretching regimen under the supervision of a licensed physical therapist.
+- Ultrasound.
+This is a deep-heating method that is believed to help the ability of connective tissue, such as tendons, ligaments and cartilage, to perform.
+It’s often used in conjunction with a stretching routine under the supervision of a licensed physical therapist.

-- Transcutaneous electrical nerve stimulation (TENS) – This is the use of an electrical current to stimulate the nerves, with the intention of producing (according to a recent study), “ … nociceptive inhibition at the presynaptic level in the dorsal horn.”
-That is to say, it intends to limit the ability of neural pain receptors to do their job.
+- Transcutaneous electrical nerve stimulation (TENS).
+This is the use of an electrical current to stimulate the nerves, with the intention of blocking pain signals to the brain.

 When exploring any type of alternative treatment, it is very important to work closely with your primary care doctor to ensure any methods you explore are compatible with your existing treatment.